12-fwkhadra/Deriving-groundwater-major-ions-from-electrical-conductivity-using-artificial-neural-networks/README.md

 Before running the gui, ensure the following requirements:

-Before running the gui, ensure the following requirements:

 - Technical Requirements:
   1. install MATLAB R2020 version or higher.
   2. install Python and set its environment.